Yogi-3107/1-bit_ALU_Design_and_physical_verification_using_gpdk090/README.md

 ### 3.2 Functional Analysis

-In Functional Analysis or **Simulation** is the process of predicting _how a circuit will behave before it's built_.
-It's used to evaluate the _performance of a system, compare designs, and identify potential issues_.
-The tools **model the behavior of circuit elements** at different levels of detail.
+<p align="justify">In Functional Analysis or <b>Simulation</b> is the process of predicting <i>how a circuit will behave before it's built</i>i>.
+It's used to evaluate the <i>performance of a system, compare designs, and identify potential issues</i>.
+The tools <b>model the behavior of circuit elements</b> at different levels of detail.
 The level of detail depends on the circuit's intended use and the amount of input data it needs to process.
 If a very large amount of input data must be processed, hardware approaches such as emulation or rapid prototyping are used.
 These situations occur when a processor’s operating system must be run against real-world scenarios, such as video processing.
-Without a hardware-assisted approach, the runtime for these cases can be untenable.
+Without a hardware-assisted approach, the runtime for these cases can be untenable.</p>

 ### 3.3 Layout and Physical Verification

-**Layout** in VLSI refers to the process of creating the __physical representation of an integrated circuit__ (IC) design.
-It involves **translating the logical circuit description (schematic) into geometric representations of the various layers** used in semiconductor manufacturing.
+<p align="justify"><b>Layout</b> in VLSI refers to the process of creating the <b>physical representation of an integrated circuit</b> (IC) design.
+It involves <b>translating the logical circuit description (schematic) into geometric representations of the various layers</b> used in semiconductor manufacturing.</p>

 Purpose:
  - Translate logical design into a physical representation suitable for manufacturing.